 “Your customers are real people.
 At this point, you've established some sort of relationship with them.
 Be authentic with your event and be clear with your goals and purposes, and don't forget to have fun.” - Kiana Ghassemi, Senior Manager, Experience Marketing, Postal.io

-Remember, customer events are more than a top-of-funnel activity.
+Remember, events for customers are more than a top-of-funnel activity.
 Marketers (like the amazing experts above) can use them effectively throughout the customer journey.
 When done well, and with your customer top of mind, events have the power to retain, delight, and expand your customer base.